elastic/ecs/generated/elasticsearch/README.md

 ## Notes on index naming

-This sample Elasticsearch template will apply to any index named `try-ecs-*`.
+These sample Elasticsearch templates will apply to any index named `try-ecs-*`.
 This is good for experimentation.

 Note that an index following ECS can be named however you need.
 There's no requirement